 Here are some benefits of sending out consistent investor updates.

-- Updates show investors how they can help.
-Providing the right KPIs gives investors strategic insight into how they can collaborate to help the business succeed.
-For example, investors may see opportunities in high-level hiring plans to recommend stand-out candidates for open roles.
+Providing the right KPIs gives investors strategic insight into how they can collaborate to help with business success.
+For example, investors may see opportunities in high-level plans to recommend stand-out candidates or new hires for open roles.

-- Investors can share expertise with the business.
 Investors have a lot of collective knowledge relevant to the business in a variety of different areas.
-The more the business communicates with them, the easier it is for them to serve as mentors and leverage their expertise to help the company.
+The more the business communicates with investors, the easier it is for them to serve as mentors and leverage their expertise to help the company.